 - This hedge trimmer has a fairly short cord

 - Can cause fatigue in short to medium bursts

 Best Cordless Hedge Trimmer: Bosch Cordless Hedge Trimmer AHS 50-20 LI (1 Battery, 18 V System, Stroke Length: 20 mm, In Cardboard Box)

-Sticking with Bosch, this trimmer is its main cordless tool, meaning it will likely be a great choice for anyone worried about cutting through cables.
+Sticking with Bosch, this cordless hedge trimmer is its main tool, meaning it will likely be a great choice for anyone worried about cutting through cables.
 This makes it very safe to use, and it’s generally very quick to charge up and power through.
 You can cut through a variety of branches and stems up to around 25mm, making it a good choice for a variety of pruning and shearing.

 It’s very easy to use and very comfortable thanks to its cordless nature, meaning there shouldn’t ever be anything constraining you as you move around.
 It could be a good choice for anyone who struggles with cables and restrictive tools.